openlayers/openlayers/doc/tutorials/raster-reprojection.md

         params: {
           'LAYERS': 'ne:NE1_HR_LC_SR_W_DR'
         }
       })
-  })]
+    })
+  ]
 });
 ```
-If a source (based on `ol.source.TileImage` or `ol.source.Image`) has projection different from the current `ol.View`’s projection then the reprojection happens automatically under the hood.
+If a source (based on `ol.source.TileImage` or `ol.source.Image`) has a projection different from the current `ol.View`’s projection then the reprojection happens automatically under the hood.

 ### Examples
 - [Raster reprojection demo](http://openlayers.org/en/master/examples/reprojection.html)